-2. Design review – A few days later we meet and right there at your kitchen table, we review a colorful 3-d rendering of the space fully landscaped to match your style request and budget requirements as well as fit in with their maintenance plan.
+2. Design review – A few days later, we meet right there at your kitchen table, we review a colorful 3-d rendering of the space fully landscaped to match your style request and budget requirements as well as fit in with their maintenance plan.
 This is part of our proposal process to show what we are able to achieve with your budget.
 At that point, the client decides if we are moving forward to schedule the installation.

 3. We get started!
 We carry out the design to reflect the 3-D rendering we provided to the client.